sapphirejs/sapphire/packages/commons/README.md

-# Sapphire Package
+# Commons

-A starter package serving as a template for future Sapphire packages.
-Not intended for public use.
+Common messages or functions for internal use.